chibuezeishionwu/PortfolioRebuild/README.md

 In this project, I created a simple task board application that allows a team to manage project tasks by modifying starter code.
 This app runs in the browser and features dynamically updated HTML and CSS powered by jQuery.
 Below are some of the techniques used in this project:

-* Third-Party APIs such as:
+* Third-party APIs such as:
     * jQuery
     * Day.js library
     * Bootstrap